 (AP Photo/Altaf Qadri)

-Vaisakhi (say "va-SAH-kee"), also known as Baisakhi, is one of the most important dates in the Sikh calendar.
+Vaisakhi (say "va-SAH-kee"), also known as Baisakhi, is an important festival celebrated by Sikhs.
 Read on to learn more about this annual festival.

 Sikh men hold sabres, known in Punjabi as "talwar", as they prepare to lead the annual Vaisakhi parade in Vancouver.
 THE CANADIAN PRESS/Darryl Dyck

-Vaisakhi originated as a harvest festival, but is so much more than that.
-It is serves as a reminder to the Sikh community of the creation of the Khalsa order which promotes justice and equality for the creation of a more equal and just society, commits to wearing the five articles of faith and practices daily meditation.
-It also allows individuals access to their Sikh spiritual guide.
+It also celebrates the creation of the Khalsa order.
+It promotes justice and equality and the creation of a more equal and just society.
+Members commit to wearing the five articles of faith and practice daily meditation.
+They also have access to their Sikh spiritual guide.

-During the Vaisakhi in 1699, the 10th Guru of the Sikhs, Guru Gobind Singh Ji, tested the courage and faith of his followers.
+Back in 1699, there was Sikh guru (a mentor) named Guru Gobind Singh Ji.
+He tested the courage and faith of his followers.

-In front of crowds of people, he had held up a sword and asked if there were any volunteers who would give their lives for their religion.
-One after another, five men eventually came forward and joined the Guru in his tent.
+Crowds of people had gathered.
+The Guru held up a sword and asked if there were any volunteers who would give their lives for their religion.
+One after another, five men came forward and joined the Guru in his tent.

 Due to current events celebrations are more challenging, but let's see how Vaisakhi celebrations have usually occurred in the past.